AtanasovAtanas/interactive-content/EN/10-Arrays-Advanced/04-Summary.md

 # In the next lesson, you will learn:

-- Object Oriented Programming (OOP)
+- What is Dictionary in Python?
+- Keys and Values
-- Classes
+- Iterating Through Dictionaries
-- Objects
+- Existence in Dictionaries
-- Class Attributes and Instance Methods
+- Dictionary Methods
+- Sorting a Dictionary

 [/slide]